realworldocaml/book/book/maps-and-hashtables/README.md

 ::: {data-type=warning}
 ##### The Perils of Polymorphic Compare

-Polymorphic compare is highly convenient, but it has serious downsides as well and should be used with care.
-In particular, polymorphic compare has a fixed algorithm for comparing values of any type, and that algorithm can sometimes yield surprising results.
+Polymorphic compare is awfully convenient, but it has serious downsides and should be used with care.
+To understand the problem, it helps to understand how polymorphic compare works.

-To understand what's wrong with polymorphic compare, you need to understand a bit about how it works.
-Polymorphic compare is *structural*, in that it operates directly on the runtime representation of OCaml values, walking the structure of the values in question without regard for their type.
+Polymorphic compare operates directly on the runtime representation of OCaml values, walking the structure of those values without regard for their type.
+This is convenient because it provides a comparison function that works for most OCaml values without having to write any type-specific code.

-This is convenient because it provides a comparison function that works for most OCaml values and largely behaves as you would expect.
-For example, on `int`s and `float`s, it acts as you would expect a numeric comparison function to act, and for simple containers like strings and lists and arrays, it operates as a lexicographic comparison.
-Except for values from outside of the OCaml heap and functions, it works on almost every OCaml type.

-But sometimes, a structural comparison is not what you want.
-Maps are actually a fine example of this.
+And despite ignoring types, it mostly behaves as you would hope.
+Comparisons on `int`s and `float`s respect the ordinary ordering of numeric values, and simple containers like strings, lists, and arrays are compared lexicographically.
+It also works on almost every OCaml type, with some important exceptions like functions.

+But the type-oblivious nature of polymorphic compare means that it peeks under ordinary abstraction boundaries, and that can lead to some deeploy confusing results.
+Maps themselves provide a great example of this.
 Consider the following two maps.

 ```ocaml env=main
 # let m1 = Map.of_alist_exn (module Int) [1, "one";2, "two"];;